astronaut-nemo/kiosk-klick-backend/README.md

 ## Project Description
 This project is the backend component of my Moringa School Phase 2 Project: Kiosk Klick.

-Kiosk Klick is an e-commerce application.
 The backend component contains data for each kiosk and its inventory, and the cart.

 - The deployed application is hosted here: {URL coming soon}